flybywiresim/docs/docs/a32nx-briefing/flight-deck/ovhd/elec.md

 The BAT 1+2 Indicators display the current voltage of the respective battery.
 Normal values are 25 to 31 Volts and these are displayed in green.
 Outside of these "normal" values the values will be displayed in amber.

-The BAT 1+2 pushbutton switches control the operation of the corresponding battery charge limiter.
+The BAT 1+2 pushbutton switches control the operation of the respective battery charge limiter.

+- AUTO:
-- AUTO: The battery charge limiter controls automatically the connection and the disconnection of the corresponding battery to the DC BAT BUS (3 PP) by closing and opening of the battery line contactor.
+    - By closing and opening of the battery line contactor battery charge limiter controls automatically the connection to the DC BAT BUS.
-    - The batteries are connected to the DC BAT BUS in the following cases :
+    - The batteries are connected to the DC BAT BUS when:
-        - APU starting (MASTER SW at ON and N < 95%).
+          - APU is starting (MASTER SW at ON and N < 95%).
-        - Battery voltage below 26.5 V (battery charge).
+          - Battery voltage is below 26.5 V (battery charge).
-        - Loss of AC BUS 1 and 2 when below 100 knots (EMER GEN not supplying).
+          - When AC BUS 1 and 2 are not available (lost) and below 100 knots (EMER GEN not supplying power).
-    - If AC BUS 1 and 2 are not energized and emergency generator is not
+    - If AC BUS 1 and 2 are not powered and emergency generator is not providing power:
-  supplying:
-        - battery 1 supplies the AC STAT INV BUS, and, if speed is greater than 50 kt, the AC ESS BUS.
+          - battery 1 powers the AC STAT INV BUS, and the AC ESS BUS (only when speed is >50 kt).
-        - battery 2 supplies the DC ESS BUS.
+          - battery 2 powers the DC ESS BUS.
+- OFF:
-- OFF: The battery charge limiter is not operating : the battery line contactor is open.
-OFF comes on white if the DC BAT BUS is supplied.
+    - The battery charge limiter is off.
+The battery line contactor is open.
+White OFF light comes on when DC BAT BUS is supplied.
 Hot buses remain supplied.
+- FAULT:
-- FAULT: Comes on amber, accompanied by an ECAM caution, when the charging current for the corresponding battery is outside limits.
-In this case the battery contactor opens.
+    - Amber light and ECAM caution, when the charging current for the battery is outside limits.
+Battery contactor opens in this case.

 ### EXT PWR

-AVAIL light comes on green if:

-- external power is plugged in, and
-- external power parameters are normal.
+AVAIL light comes on green if external power is plugged in, and external power parameters are normal.

-When pressed:

-- If the AVAIL light was on :
-    - The external power line contactor closes.
-    - The AVAIL light goes off.
-    - The ON light comes on blue.
-- If the ON light was on :
-    - The external power line contactor opens.
-    - The ON light goes off.
-    - The AVAIL light comes on.

-Note:
+If AVAIL light is green a press will close the power line contactor and the white ON light comes on.
+The aircraft is now powered by external power.

+If AVAIL light is ON then a press will open the power line contactor and the white ON light goes off.
+The aircraft is no longer powered by external power.

+!!! info ""
     1. External power has priority over the APU generator.
 The engine generators have priority over external power.
     2. The ON light stays on even when the engine generators supply the aircraft.

-### APU GEN

-- ON: The APU generator field is energized and the line contactor closes if parameters are normal and the EXT PWR line contactor is open.
-The bus tie contactor 1 (2) closes automatically if GEN 1 (2) is not operating.
-- OFF: The generator field is de-energized and the line contactor opens.
-The fault circuit is reset.
-- FAULT: Same as GEN 1 or 2 FAULT.<br/>
-    The APU GEN FAULT light is inhibited when APU speed is too low or if the APU GEN line contactor opens after EXT PWR or ENG GEN takes over.

 ### GEN 1 + 2

+- ON:
-- ON: The generator field is energized and the line contactor closes if electrical parameters are normal.
+    - If electrical parameters are normal, the generator is powered and the line contactor closes.
+- OFF:
-- OFF: The generator field is de-energized and the line contactors opens.
+    - The line contactors opens and the generator is unpowered.
 The fault circuit is reset.
+- FAULT:
-- FAULT: Lights up amber, and an ECAM caution comes on, if :
+    - Amber light and ECAM caution appears, if :
         - The associated generator control unit (GCU) trips it.
-    - Opening of the line contactor (except if the GEN pushbutton switch is selected OFF)
+        - Opening of the line contactor if GEN button is not OFF.

+### APU GEN

+- ON:
+    - The APU generator is powered and if parameters are normal  and the EXT PWR line contactor is open, the line contactor closes.
+The bus tie contactor closes automatically if engine GENs are not operating.
+- OFF:
+    - The generator is unpowered and the line contactor opens.
+The fault circuit is reset.
+- FAULT:
+    - See GEN 1 or 2 FAULT.
+    - No APU GEN FAULT light is shown if APU speed is too low or if  EXT PWR or ENG GEN provide power.

 ### BUS TIE

+- AUTO:
-- AUTO: The bus tie contators (BTCs) open or close automatically in order to maintain power supply to both AC BUS 1 and AC BUS 2.
+    - The bus tie contactors (BTCs) open or close automatically in order to maintain power supply to both AC BUS 1 and AC BUS 2.
-    - One contactor is closed when :
+        - One contactor is closed if:
-        - One engine generator supplies the associated AC BUS, and
+            - One engine generator powers the respective AC BUS
             - The APU generator or external power supplies the other side.
         - Both contactors are closed during single-engine operation, or operation on the APU generator or external power supply.
+- OFF:
-- OFF: Both bus tie contactors open.
+    - Both bus tie contactors open.
 When set to OFF the AC buses are isolated from each other and only power from the engine generators are supplying the respective AC buses.
      (TODO: Is this correct??
 BUS TIE off ==> no APU or Ext Pwr))

 ### AC ESS FEED